AdamSpannbauer/python_dev_survey_analysis/README.md

 Raw data can be found here: [https://drive.google.com/drive/folders/1GW86M_QLFOA2KyeWeb8hzBj_RqQIXmAU?usp=sharing](https://drive.google.com/drive/folders/1GW86M_QLFOA2KyeWeb8hzBj_RqQIXmAU?usp=sharing)

 Project was performed as a demo and this restricted the work to a < 1 week timeline.
+The demo was to show how you might perform and present a cluster analysis.
+This was the sole reason that a cluster analysis was performed over other techniques.

 ## Results of Cluster Analysis